 So even in those states allowing same-sex marriages, those couples won’t be fully equal until DOMA is repealed.

 Oh, BTW, you may be wondering whose wedding this is.
-It’s the nuptials for the Pakistani couple I mentioned a couple months ago, which took place on Labor Day weekend.
+It’s the nuptials for the Pakistani couple I mentioned a couple of months ago, which took place on Labor Day weekend.
 My daughter was in the wedding, but I pulled her photos solely for the purpose of posting them on December 26; I always write about Lydia on the 26th of the month.